ahihidongok111/weather-chatbot/README.md

 # Weather Chatbot Application

 ## Overview
 This is a weather chatbot application that provides users with real-time weather forecasts using an AI-powered assistant.
 The chatbot understands natural language queries and retrieves weather information based on user input.
-It is built using **JavaFX** for the frontend, **Python (FastAPI)** for the backend, and an **open-source model from HuggingFace** for the chatbot's core.
+It is built using **JavaFX** for the frontend, **Python (FastAPI)** for the backend, and an **open-source LLM from HuggingFace** for the chatbot's core.
 Weather data is fetched using the **Open-Meteo API**.

 ## Features
 - Conversational AI chatbot for weather-related queries